August Manns: Crystal Palace

 The rest of Manns's career was almost exclusively associated with the Crystal Palace.
 When he took over, the permanent band was a wind ensemble, from which, with four specially engaged string players, Manns improvised an orchestra of about thirty-four performers.
 With the backing of Grove and the directors of the Crystal Palace he gradually expanded the band into a full orchestra, for which a new concert room was added to the Crystal Palace.
 Together, Grove and Manns made the Crystal Palace concerts the principal source of classical music at popular prices.
 The concert season ran from October to April, with concerts given on Saturday afternoons from 1855 to 1901.

 Within months of his appointment, Manns gave the first London performance of Schumann's Symphony No. 4 in D minor and the British premiere of Schubert's "Great C major" Symphony.
 His concerts featured the music of more than 300 composers.
 There were more Austro-German composers (104) than those of any other nationality, but British composers (82) came a strong second.
 Manns was the first conductor to introduce Arthur Sullivan to the English public, when he conducted the young Sullivan's Tempest music in April 1862.
 Manns later introduced early works by William Sterndale Bennett, Charles Villiers Stanford, Hubert Parry, Hamish MacCunn, Edward Elgar, Edward German and Ethel Smyth.
 Thirty years after Manns introduced the Tempest music, Sullivan wrote to him, "How much do I not owe to you, my dear old friend, for the helping hand you gave me to mount the first step on the ladder!
 I shall always think of you with gratitude and affection."
 Among contemporary continental composers, Johannes Brahms (in 1863), Joachim Raff (in 1870), and Antonín Dvořák (in 1879) also first became known in England through Manns's Crystal Palace concerts.

+Not only did he champion continental composers, he also booked many German performers to play at the Crystal Palace.
+One of them was the pianist Anna Mehlig who came to London almost every year between 1866 and 1880.

 Some fragments of a live performance of Handel's Israel in Egypt conducted by Manns at Crystal Palace in 1888 are among the earliest surviving recordings of classical music.